By Shyamantha Asokan and Rajesh Kumar Singh

 "(We would) raise the FDI cap, (and) allow Indian companies to enter into joint ventures with foreign companies.
 It could be an arrangement where Indian partners hold the majority stake, say 51 percent."

-Elsewhere, the BJP is expected to propose a national general sales tax - key to getting rid of a hodge-podge of existing levies.
-More broadly, it will seek to improve tax collection by lowering rates and closing loopholes.
+In other points, the BJP is expected to propose a national general sales tax - key to getting rid of a hodge-podge of existing levies.
+More broadly, the BJP will seek to improve tax collection by lowering rates and closing loopholes.

 A "broad consensus" exists to overhaul the financial sector to turn India into an international hub, the source said.